matthewlehner/blitzy/README.md

-Blitzy - A simple HTTP load tester in Elixir
+Blitzy - A not so simple HTTP load tester in Elixir
 ============================================

 ![](http://i.imgur.com/Z8zyXZu.gif)